Blog

 Email 24 hours before

-Standard appointment reminder
+Detailed appointment reminder

-Subject: Reminder for your appointment tomorrow
+Subject: Reminder for your [service] tomorrow at [time]

 Hi [Client first name],